robert-hh/Micropython-Editor/README.md

 - Removed skipping to the adjacent line with Right/Left in the WiPy Version
 - Temporary avoidance of the memory leak when a file is not found

+**1.7c** Re-establish try-except for file-not-found error
+- Removed the temporary fix for memory corruption by exception for file-not-found error
+- Changed string formatting to Python3 style